Reyam1415/JsonObjectSerializer/README.md

 Xml => Object

-Note: Nodes not require to be named "Key" and "Value".
+Nodes not require to be named "Key" and "Value".
 But The key have to be the first element of key / value pair.

 ```cs
 var results = service.FromXml<Dictionary<int,User>>(xml);